- This event has passed.

 A coming-of-age story, THE HUMOURS OF BANDON is an award-winning play, full of heart, humour and wisdom, for anyone who had a childhood passion that threatened to overwhelm their life.

-Tickets are $25 in advance, $30 at the door, and free for Youth 18 years and under.
+Family Friendly event.
+Tickets are $25 in advance, $30 at the door, and free for Youth 18 years and under whether you reserve a free youth ticket online or show up at the door.
 Online ticket sales will end at 3 pm on the day of the show.
 After that, you may purchase tickets at the door.

 WINNER Best Theatre Script at the Writer’s Guild of Ireland ZeBBie Awards